ibdgc/idhub/docs/for-users/exploring-with-nocodb.md

 ## Accessing NocoDB

-You will be provided with a URL and login credentials to access the IDHub NocoDB instance.
-After logging in, you will see a list of "Projects" or "Bases," which correspond to different datasets within IDHub.
+You will be provided with a URL and login credentials to access the IDhub NocoDB instance.
+After logging in, you will see a list of "Projects" or "Bases," which correspond to different datasets within IDhub.

 ---